 Potential Conflict: We may have business relationships, financial interests, or affiliations with companies where we vote on business matters on the Client’s behalf.
 This can create a conflict if our voting decisions are influenced by self-serving interests.

-outcome for Clients despite any business relationship.
+How the Conflict is Addressed: Voting decisions are determined based on the best possible outcome for Clients despite any business relationship.
 OFIC maintains records of the voting decisions and the rationale behind each decision.
 Clients can request a copy of the proxy voting record for their accounts.
-Registrants with potential conflicts arising from their Outside Activities are not allowed to render voting decisions.
+Registrants with potential conflicts arising from their Outside Activities are not permitted to render voting decisions.

 Referral Arrangements